lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 nextUpdate:
 : The time at or before which newer information will be available about the status of the certificate.
-Responders MUST always include this value to aid in response caching.
+As described in {{Section 2.4 of RFC6960}}, this field is optional.
+However, this field MUST be included in the profile specified in this document to help clients cache responses.
 See {{cache-recs}} for additional information on caching.

 producedAt:
 : The time at which the OCSP response was signed.